sagautam5/laravel-email-blocker/README.md

 By default, it is set to false.

 #### Environment Block
 This rule blocks emails in specific environments (e.g., local, staging).
-You can define blocked environments inside `blocked_environments` settings.
+Add environments in your configurations.

 ```php
 'blocked_environments' => [